nats/bl-cli/CONTRIBUTING.md

 ### Docker

-You can build doctl in a local Docker container via `make docker_build`.
+You can build bl-cli in a local Docker container via `make docker_build`.

 ### Testing